whitep4nth3r/whitep4nth3r/README.md

 # Hi there!
 I'm Salma.
 I help developers build stuff, learn things, and love what they do

-I currently work as a Developer Evangelist for Contentful.
+I currently work in Developer Relations at Contentful.
 You can find me building stuff and learning things live on Twitch three times a week.
 You will often hear me shouting about inclusivity and accessibility.

 Tech is the future, and everyone is welcome.